dburriss/anu-orleans-jobs/DESIGN.md

 1. **Grain-based execution** - Jobs are executed within Orleans grains for reliability and distribution
 2. **Stateful tracking** - Job state is persisted within grain state
-3. **Pluggable scheduling** - Support for different scheduling mechanisms
+3. **Flexible scheduling** - Support for different scheduling mechanisms e.g. manual run, single scheduled, recurring on period, cron
 4. **Minimal dependencies** - Only depends on Orleans, not on the full Ez system

 ## Usage Flow